Benign paroxysmal positional vertigo

 Diagnosing benign paroxysmal positional vertigo

-The symptoms of benign paroxysmal positional vertigo are quite characteristic and so a doctor may well suspect that you have this condition just from your symptoms.
+The symptoms of benign paroxysmal positional vertigo are quite characteristic and so a doctor may well suspect this condition just from the symptoms.

-To confirm the diagnosis your doctor may do a test called the Dix-Hallpike manoeuvre.
-This will involve you sitting on a doctor's couch.
-The doctor will then ask you to lie back and move your head in certain directions.
+To confirm the diagnosis, sometimes a test called the Dix-Hallpike manoeuvre is performed.
+This starts with sitting on a doctor's couch and then lying back and moving the head in certain directions.
 These set movements in people with BPPV will usually trigger an episode of vertigo.

 What else might it be?

-Other possible causes of vertigo include vestibular neuritis or labyrinthitis and Ménière's disease.
+Other possible causes of vertigo include vestibular migraine, vestibular neuritis or labyrinthitis and Ménière's disease.
 However, these conditions tend to cause vertigo that lasts longer than in the case of benign paroxysmal positional vertigo.

 Treatment for benign paroxysmal positional vertigo

-This simple cure may be tried by your doctor.
-This often works if you have fragments of debris at the bottom of your posterior semicircular canal (the most common situation).
+This is a simple cure that might be tried by a clinician but can also be done at home.
+This often works if there are fragments of debris at the bottom of the posterior semi-circular canal (the most common situation).
 This is done by a series of four movements of the head.
 After each movement, the head is held in the same place for 30 seconds or so.

 Studies report that the Epley manoeuvre is successful in stopping symptoms in about 8 in 10 cases with just one treatment.
 If the first treatment does not work, there is still a good chance that it will work in a repeated treatment session a week or so later.

-The Epley manoeuvre is one of the few procedures that can be done in a doctor's surgery in a few minutes to completely cure a patient of symptoms!
+The Epley manoeuvre is one of the few procedures that can be done in a few minutes to completely cure symptoms.
 If symptoms return at a later date, the manoeuvre can be repeated.

 No treatment